 Hope and belief without action on your part are futile.

 Facebook states their purpose is to make the world more open and transparent, which they believe will create greater understanding and connection.
 Facebook promotes openness and transparency by giving individuals greater power to share and connect.
 This is how we should approach sharing our adoption story on social media, with openness to create a connection.

 You want your adoption story to blend in with the rest of your life.
-Don’t start every adoption related post with PLEASE SHARE!!!!
+Don’t start every adoption-related post with PLEASE SHARE!!!!
 Adoption does not define you– it is just one part of your story.
 If you attend a birth parent panel, post about it, share your thoughts and feelings.
 When you meet with your caseworker, post about it, along with the excitement of the adoption application process.
 Keep adoption positive!

-Share your story, struggles and all.
+Share your story, struggles, and all.
 A few months ago, an expectant couple planned on placing their child with us.
 This was my Facebook post that night, “Kevin and I are celebrating National Adoption Month by adding another little one and their birth family to our family.
-A new baby boy will be arriving the end of the month!”
+A new baby boy will be arriving at the end of the month!”
 We spent that next month building a relationship with this expectant couple.
 We loved them and hoped for the best.

 One week before the baby was born, their adoption plans changed.
 My Facebook post that night?

 “Sometimes good things fall apart so that better things can come together.” – Marilyn Monroe.
 This rings true today more than ever.
 The expectant parents who were planning on placing with us have made another adoption plan for their baby.